kora-projects/kora-docs/mkdocs/docs/v2/en/guides/grpc-server.md

 3. implement a Kora component that handles the generated service calls
 4. map protobuf messages to your existing service layer
 5. expose the gRPC server through Kora configuration

+Two runtime details are worth knowing before you start, because they shape how handler code should be written:

+- Kora builds the server on the **gRPC OkHttp** transport.
+You do not add a transport artifact yourself; `io.koraframework:grpc-server` already brings `grpc-okhttp` and `grpc-stub`.
+- Every client connection gets a dedicated single-threaded executor backed by a **virtual thread**.
+Blocking inside a handler is safe — the carrier thread is released — but it delays the other calls arriving on the *same* connection.
+That is why handlers in this guide are plain synchronous methods with no thread pools of their own.

 ### What Is gRPC? { #grpc }